HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-4.md

 }
 ```

+!!!note
-If there's no `text/plain` part in the multipart MIME, and no `text/html` part, it will then try to find the first `text/markdown` part and convert it to plain.
+    Since there's no `text/plain` part in the stored multipart MIME, and no `text/html` part to fallback to, it then checks for a `text/markdown` part and convert it to plain, then return it as a response.